Working Group 1: STEM Education in Europe

 Working Group 3: Increasing the number of women in C-suite Roles

-How to increase the number of female board members?
+Find out: How to increase the number of female board members?
 How to support female professionals in bridging the gap between their skills and experience to reach an executive role?
 Which steps do businesses wanting to grow the number of females in C-suite roles have to take?